-HARRISBURG - A deadlock Friday by the Pennsylvania Supreme Court left intact a last-minute legislative change in the wording of a ballot question about when state judges must retire, setting the stage for the referendum to appear as planned on the November ballot.
+HARRISBURG - A deadlock Friday by the Pennsylvania Supreme Court left intact a last-minute legislative change in the wording of a ballot question about when state judges must retire, setting the stage for the question to appear as planned on the November ballot.

 The high court's 3-3 vote seemed to end the high-profile - and high-stakes - challenge to the measure launched by two former Supreme Court justices and one of the region's prominent lawyers.